 Whenever it is written that the dikastas is to rule according to witnesses or an oath of denial, he is to rule as is written, but in the other cases he is to swear an oath and decide with reference to the pleadings.

 According to Gagarin, the dikastas is bound by the testimony of witnesses, when such exist, only in cases where the law explicitly states that he is bound in this way.
-However, in other cases (according to Gagarin, the majority of cases mentioned in the code), the dikastas is not compelled to rule according to the witnesses, and even if witnesses come forward to testify, he can still decide the case at his discretion.
+However, in other cases (according to Gagarin, the majority of cases mentioned in the code), the dikastas is not compelled to rule according to the witnesses, and even if witnesses come forward to testify, he can nevertheless decide the case at his discretion.

 Gagarin’s reading of these clauses reflects his assumption that Gortyn legal procedure followed the logic of modern procedure.
-According to Gagarin’s analysis, the Gortyn code generally assumed a “rational” process of decision-making based on deliberation and examination of evidence.
-For him, the role of the dikastas was similar to that of a modern judge: if not instructed otherwise, he “should consider the evidence on both sides, including witnesses, and any arguments that either side might present” and then reach a decision.
+According to Gagarin’s analysis, the Gortyn Code generally assumed a “rational” process of decision-making based on deliberation and examination of evidence.
+For Gagarin, the role of the dikastas was similar to that of a modern judge: if not instructed otherwise, he “should consider the evidence on both sides, including witnesses, and any arguments that either side might present” and then reach a decision.
 However, several scholars, including Robb and Maffi mentioned above, reject this assumption as anachronistic.
 They argue that, if the code is silent at times with regards to the guidelines that should direct the dikastas in ruling, we ought not to interpret this silence through contemporary standards of decision-making.
-Instead, we ought to interpret these types of silent clauses in light of the other clauses in the GC which clearly outline the limitations posed on the discretion of the dikastas by the testimony of witnesses.
+Instead, we ought to interpret these vague types of clauses in light of the other clauses in the GC which clearly outline the limitations posed on the discretion of the dikastas by the testimony of witnesses.

 The latter argument seems persuasive, especially with regards to those clauses of the GC where the conditional statement is used: “if a witness testifies” (αἰ ἀποπνίοι μαῖτυς(.
-A similar conditional statement appears in clauses which portray witness testimony as undeniably decisive (as for instance, in clause I.17-24 quoted above), and thus may be considered a formula.
-However, for now, let it suffice to acknowledge that similar conditional statements also appear in the legal documents from Uruk, suggesting a pattern of this recurring problem.
+A similar conditional statement appears in clauses that portray witness testimony as undeniably decisive (for instance, in clause I.17-24 quoted above), and thus may be considered a formula.
+However, for now, let it suffice to acknowledge that similar conditional statements appear in the legal documents from Uruk, also using formulaic phrasing, thus raising a similar question of the amount of authority immanent to the witness testimony.

 What’s in a Term

 The conceptual distinction between the role of a judge and those of witness in modern thought accords with our usage of two different terms to denote each function.
 This is presumably the case also with regards to ancient languages.
 However, various ancient languages preserve instances where the term used for a witness could not be understood as denoting anything but someone acting in the capacity of a judge.
 In what follows, I discuss this peculiar conflation attested in four ancient languages: Akkadian, Biblical Hebrew, Greek and Latin.
 Those occurrences of linguistic ambiguity were thus far treated in scholarship mostly as coincidence.
-Scholars who addressed it, and were unaware that a similar phenomenon existed in other languages, attempted to explain it away usually based on etymological grounds.
+Scholars who addressed it, and were unaware that a similar phenomenon existed in other languages, usually attempted to explain it on etymological grounds.
 However, I argue that if the same phenomenon of linguistic over-determination recurs in several languages without mutual dependency between the technical term used for witness and judge in those languages, it is no longer tenable to assume the dual meanings as mere coincidence.
 Rather, it should be regarded as a conceptual pattern.
 I argue that the explanation for this must be sought in the common legal background of the ancient societies under examination.

 Akkadian